elandahl/elandahl.github.io/_posts/2015-1-1-Maker-Hub-Opening.md

 ---
 layout: post
-title: Maker-In-Residence Starts Friday October 20
+title: Opening of Maker Hub September 27
 ---

 # Grand Opening Of The Library’s 1581 Media Studios And Maker Hub